tinted-theming/home/CONTRIBUTING.md

 will be:

 1. Add you to a relevant Github team
-2. Add the team as the maintainer of the newly transfered repository
+1. Add the team as the maintainer of the newly transfered repository
-3. If not already done, the primary branch will be set to `main`
+1. If not already done, the primary branch will be set to `main`
-4. If the repository is a template repository, a PR will be created which sets up [@tinted-theming-bot] to run [builder-go] on on the repository once a week to make sure it is up to date with the [latest schemes]
+1. If the repository is a theme template repository, a PR will be created which sets up [@tinted-theming-bot] to run [builder] on on the repository once a week to make sure it is up to date with the [latest schemes]

 ### How to get in contact?

-Either [create a Github issue] or send us a message on [Matrix].
+File an issue in this repository, stating you would like to transfer a repository.

 ## Maintainer Obligations